jonnyhoeven/justme.dev/README.md

 ## Notes

-- The OpenAI api response will be saved in the [response](response) folder with the same name as the request file.
+- The OpenAI api response will be saved in the `./openai/response` folder with the same name as the request file.
 - The generated markdown will be saved in a sub folder defined by `request type` using the same name as the request file and the suffix `.md`.